Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ### 1.3 Copy the ipfs hash/cid of the generated skcd file

-> it appears in Events (blue dot on this screenshot example)
+> the cid appears in Events (blue dot on this screenshot example)

 ![circuit sign](./fig/3ocwCircuitResult.png)

-## 2. Generate with `ocwGarble` a randomized display garble circuit with transaction message and one time code
+## 2. Generate with `ocwGarble` a randomized display garble circuit

+this circuit can display a transaction message with one time code and a random keypad

 ### 2.1 Select ocwGarble pallet and garbleAndStripSigned extrinsic